cc458/IO-women-empowerment/README.md

 Replication materials for Kaitlyn Webster, Chong Chen, and Kyle Beardsley, "Conflict, Peace, and the Evolution of Women's Empowerment", International Organization.

-For questions contact the corresponding author: XXX
+For questions contact the authors: Kaitlyn Webster (kaitlyn.webster@duke.edu), Chong Chen (chong.chen@duke.edu) and Kyle Beardsley (kyle.beardsley@duke.edu).

 All models are estimated using STATA 15SE; All Figures are created using R version 3.4.3

-You need to set your working directories in Stata and R.
+You need to set your working directories in both Stata and R.

 Files and scripts
 ------

 `Data`
 * `hierarchypaperdata.dta` - contains all variables used to estimate models and for simulation effects.
-* `emp_imputeBays.dta` - imputed data for empowerment
-* `fert_imputeBays.dta` - imputed data for fertility

 `Figures`